ItsAnass/ItsAnass.github.io/_posts/2020-09-17-Serverless.md

 ---
-title: "What is Serverless and Function As A Service (FaaS)?"
+title: "Serverless and Function As A Service (FaaS)?"
 layout: post
 ---
 Function as a Service and Serverless.